Nelson Algren: Fame

 Dunes cottage where Algren and de Beauvoir summered in Miller Beach, Indiana.

 Algren's first short-story collection, The Neon Wilderness (1947), collected 24 stories from 1933 to 1947.
 The same year, Algren received an award from the American Academy of Arts and Letters and a grant from Chicago's Newberry Library.

 It was in that same year that Algren began an affair with Simone de Beauvoir.
 Mary Guggenheim, who had been Algren's lover, recommended that Beauvoir visit Algren in Chicago.
 The couple would summer together in Algren's cottage in the lake front community of Miller Beach, Indiana, and also travel to Latin America together in 1949.
 In her novel The Mandarins (1954), Beauvoir wrote of Algren (who is 'Lewis Brogan' in the book):

 At first I found it amusing meeting in the flesh that classic American species: self-made leftist writer.
 Now, I began taking an interest in Brogan.
 Through his stories, you got the feeling that he claimed no rights to life and that nevertheless he had always had a passionate desire to live.
 I liked that mixture of modesty and eagerness.

-Algren and Beauvoir eventually became disenchanted with each other, and a bitter Algren wrote of Beauvoir and her longtime companion Jean-Paul Sartre in a Playboy magazine article about a trip he took to North Africa with Beauvoir, that she and Sartre were bigger users of others than a prostitute and her pimp in their way.
+Algren and Beauvoir eventually became disenchanted with each other.
+A bitter Algren wrote of Beauvoir and her longtime companion Jean-Paul Sartre in a Playboy magazine article about a trip he took to North Africa with Beauvoir, that she and Sartre were bigger users of others, than a prostitute and her pimp in their own way.

 Algren's next novel, The Man with the Golden Arm (1949), would become his best known work.
 It won the National Book Award for Fiction in 1950.
-The protagonist of the book, Frankie Machine, is an aspiring drummer who is a dealer in illicit card games.
-Frankie is trapped in demimonde Chicago, having picked up a morphine habit during his brief military service during World War II.
-He is married to a woman whom he mistakenly believes became crippled in a car accident he caused.
+The protagonist of the book, Frankie Machine, is an aspiring drummer and also a dealer in illicit card games.
+Frankie becomes trapped in the demimonde of Chicago, having picked up a morphine habit during his brief military service during World War II.
+He is married to a woman he mistakenly believes became crippled in a car accident he caused.